isherax/dream_chaser/README.md

 # API Requests

-1. `\image`: Generate an image using the AI text-to-image model.
+1. `\image_gen`: Generate an image using the AI text-to-image model.
 Returns a png object in bytes form.
     1. `prompt` (required): input text for image generation model
     2. `height`: height of image in pixels
     3. `width`: width of image in pixels